 The toothpick trick is a classic way to determine if your brownies need some more time to bake.

-If we pull the toothpick out and it is completely clean, noting left on the toothpick, then it’s overcooked, and we have lost the gooey texture we are wanting.
+If we pull the toothpick out and it is completely clean, nothing left on the toothpick, then it’s overcooked, and we have lost the gooey texture we are wanting.

 We want only a slight residue, a few moist, chocolaty crumbs of brownie batter to reside on the toothpick.
 No visible raw batter or completely clean stick either, just moist-looking brownie crumbs.
 This is when you know that your brownies are baked enough and can be removed from the oven.